Expert Insights

 Artificial intelligence and the future of global governance

-by Jean Garcia Periche, Co-founder and Chief Government Officer, GENIA Latinoamérica; Founder, Global Neo; Fellow, Singularity University, Silicon Valley The biggest lesson we can learn from the current crisis is that our international system is ill-equipped to deal with a global emergency.
-This pandemic forced us to acknowledge the structural limitations of the multilateral system.
-Moreover,…
+Artificial intelligence and the future of global governance by Jean Garcia Periche, Co-founder and Chief Government Officer, GENIA Latinoamérica; Founder, Global Neo; Fellow, Singularity University, Silicon Valley The biggest lesson we can learn from the current crisis is that our international system is ill-equipped to deal with a global emergency.
+This pandemic forced us to acknowledge the…

 Keep reading